TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-protocol.rst

    connection.

-   Some transports, including SSL, don't support half-closed connections, in which case returning true from this method will result in the connection being closed.
+   Some transports, including SSL, don't support half-closed connections, in which case returning true kutoka this method will result in the connection being closed.